What is a Wired Doorbell Transformer?

 The wiring of the doorbell will utilize hotlines which are usually two in number that will run into the doorbell from the box for the chime.
 If the buzzer is going to control two areas, then the doorbell will have two chimes different from one another for you to determine the right door to open.
 The wire will connect to the doorbell transformer containing 2 hot screws dedicated to each doorbell.
 It will also connect to every doorbell with the use of the 2 hot cables.
 When the button of the doorbell is pushed, the current of the electricity will be completed by the circuit so that the buzzer will chime.

-For additional information about our wired doorbell and transformers, please feel free to contact us.
+For additional information about our wired doorbells and transformers, please feel free to contact us.